Nottinghamshire Women cricket team

 The Nottinghamshire Women's cricket team is the women's representative cricket team for the English historic county of Nottinghamshire.
 They play their home games at John Fretwell Sporting Complex, Nettleworth and are captained by Teresa Graves.
 In 2019, they played in Division One of the final season of the Women's County Championship, and in 2021 won the East Midlands Group of the Women's Twenty20 Cup.
-They are partnered with the East Midlands regional side Lightning.
+They are partnered with the East Midlands regional side The Blaze.

 History

 1934–1999: Early History

 Nottinghamshire Women's first recorded match took place in 1934, which they lost to the Women's Cricket Association.
 They went on to play various one-off games against nearby teams, such as Warwickshire and Lincolnshire.
 East Midlands Women, which included players from Nottinghamshire, joined the Women's Area Championship in 1980, and was a founding member of the Women's County Championship.
 East Midlands won Division One of the Championship in 1999.